AdobeDocs/advertising.en/help/dsp/audiences/reusable-audience-create.md

 1. (Optional) Deselect the option to **[!UICONTROL Share with all advertisers in my account]**.

    When you share an audience, the audience becomes available as a target or exclusion to all advertisers within the account.
 However, the individual segments in the audience are available only to users to which the segments are shared.
-For example, if you share an audience containing Adobe Analytics segments with an advertiser who is not mapped to the same [!DNL Analytics] account, then the segment will not preview in that audience for that advertiser.
-Only the segments available to that advertiser will preview in the audience.
+For example, if you share an audience containing Adobe Analytics segments with an advertiser who isn't mapped to the same [!DNL Analytics] account, then the segment isn't previewed in that audience for that advertiser.
+Only the segments available to that advertiser are previewed in the audience.

 1. Click **[!UICONTROL Save]**.